kernow/shortcode/README.md

   # the template parser to use
   config.template_parser = :haml # :erb or :haml supported, :haml is default

-   # location of the template files
+   # location of the template files, default is "app/views/shortcode_templates"
   config.template_path = "support/templates/haml"

+   # a hash of templates passed as strings, if this is set it overrides the
+   # above template_path option.
+The default is nil
+  config.templates = { gallery: 'template code' }

   # a list of block tags to support e.g. [quote]Hello World[/quote]
   config.block_tags = [:quote]